-He began his journalism career reporting on the predominantly Latino communities of Southeast Los Angeles County, as City Editor for the Huntington Park Bulletin & Bell Gardens Review and Staff Writer for the Daily Signal and Southeast weekend edition of the Los Angeles Herald-Examiner, where his writing earned awards from Hearst Newspapers and the California Newspaper Publishers Association.
-After a brief stint on the editorial desk of The News Chronicle, an award-winning John P. Scripps daily in Thousand Oaks, California, Michael relocated to Mexico in 1984, joining the editorial staff of The Mexico City News.
+Doubling up as Staff Writer for the Daily Signal and Southeast-zoned weekend edition of the Los Angeles Herald-Examiner, his writing earned awards from Hearst Newspapers and the California Newspaper Publishers Association.
+After a stint as a desk editor at The News Chronicle, an award-winning John P. Scripps daily in Thousand Oaks, he relocated to Mexico City in late-1984, first joining the editorial staff of The Mexico City News.

-His subsequent reporting over more than a decade from Mexico, Central and South America was published in a broad range of print and wire-service media, including: In These Times, The San Francisco Chronicle, San Diego Union and Boston Herald newspapers; The Chronicle of Higher Education, Infrastructure Finance, Institutional Investor and LatinFinance magazines, Market News International, DSA’s Democratic Left, Latinamerica Press/Noticias Aliadas, National Catholic Reporter and diocesan newspapers in the United States and around the world, through the Washington, DC-based Catholic News Service.
+Mike subsequently reported for the next decade and a half on Mexico, Central and South America.
+During those years, his work was published in print and wire-service media that included: In These Times, The San Francisco Chronicle and San Diego Union newspapers, The Chronicle of Higher Education, Infrastructure Finance, Institutional Investor and LatinFinance magazines, Market News International, The Guardian, DSA’s Democratic Left, Latinamerica Press/Noticias Aliadas, National Catholic Reporter and diocesan papers in the United States and worldwide, through the Washington, DC-based Catholic News Service.

 His byline appeared above stories ranging from violence against student activists and church workers in Central America, to public-private financing of transportation, telecommunications, water and sanitation infrastructure projects region-wide; from currency devaluations, interest-rate policy and foreign direct investment, to earthquakes, political assassinations, drug cartel violence in Mexico, armed rebellion and counter-insurgency campaigns.